jhnhnck/mediawiki-extensions-Discord/README.md

 | `$wgDiscordUseEmojis` | bool | Prepend emojis to different types of messages to help distinguish them | `false`
 | `$wgDiscordEmojis` | string associative array | Map of hook names and their associated emojis to prepend to messages if `$wgDiscordUseEmojis` is enabled | See [extension.json](/extension.json#L30)

+## Compatibility

+For now, compatibility with the original extension has been kept for the most part, any differences will be listed below.

+- `$wgDiscordMaxChars`: Default changed to `500` characters as a temporary bug fix for avoiding issues with the total webhook max length.
+- `discord-timestampformat`: Format string changed to use Discord's built-in timestamp support

 ## Hooks used
 - `PageSaveComplete` - New edits to pages and page creations
 - `PageDeleteComplete` - Page deletions